 Students are encouraged to talk with whomever they feel most comfortable.
-All faculty and staff members not listed above can share information with the Title IX Coordinator to connect you to resources and review your options.
+Responsible employees (section 2.1.4) can share information with the Title IX Coordinator to connect you to resources and review your options.

 Amnesty When Reporting Violent Crimes.
 The health and safety of every student at Ithaca College is of utmost importance.
 Ithaca College recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
 Ithaca College strongly encourages students to report domestic violence, dating violence, stalking, or sexual assault to institution officials.
-A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, staking, or sexual assault to Ithaca College Officials or law enforcement will not be subject to Ithaca College’s Code of Conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.
+A bystander acting in good faith or a reporting individual acting in good faith that discloses an incident of domestic violence, dating violence, stalking, or sexual assault to Ithaca College Officials or law enforcement will not be subject to Ithaca College’s Code of Conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.